Rick-McCoy/MIDIWavenet/README.md

 python3 train.py
 ```

 All hyperparameters are modifiable via flags.
-Please read train.py for specifics.
+Please refer to train.py for specifics.

 ### Sampling

-Make sure your checkpoint is under /Checkpoints.
+Make sure your checkpoints are under /Checkpoints.

-The checkpoint with the larges number in its name will be automatically selected.
+The two checkpoints with the largest number in its name will be automatically selected.

 Then, run